tonyxforce/dmxcubeMINI/README.md

 You can use the included USB to barrel jack adapter (only USB power is needed, no data transfer takes place), or any 5V power supply (center positive).
 Once power is applied, the screen should light up after 1-2 seconds and say "booting...".
-If the screen shows "emergency mode!", try reseting the device, and if the issue persists, contact support either at our issues tracker or on discord.
+If the screen shows `Recovery mode`, try reseting the device, and if the issue persists, contact support either at our issues tracker or on discord.

 ### First Boot